wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/ADT.md

 **Would you like a low barrier to entry solution using nothing but basic scripting techniques?**

-**How do you like having total control of your servers without being beholdent to the whims of a 3rd party hosting provider?**
+**How do you like having total control of your servers without being beholdent to the configuration whims or limitations of a 3rd party hosting provider?**

 Then you might be interested in the Agile Deployment Toolkit which currently supports Joomla, Wordpress, Drupal and Moodle CMS applications and Digital Ocean, Exoscale, Linode and Vultr VPS hosting providers.